SSWConsulting/SSW.Rules.Content/rules/do-you-use-a-secure-remote-access-vpn/rule.md

 ### More information on Cisco AnyConnect

-If you're using Cisco AnyConnect and Azure AD, it is easy to set up authentication through SAML - so your Azure MFA will be applied to any VPN logins.
+If you're using Cisco AnyConnect and Azure AD, it is easy to set up authentication through SAML - so your Azure AD MFA will be applied to any VPN logins.

 The basic steps are: